REslim30/ATOMfeeds/README.md

 *The following document has been written in markdown if that helps.
 If not, you might want to turn on text wrapping.*

+### How it works
+There are 3 main processes within this system:

+1. AggregationServer

+    The ATOM syndication server that saves PUT requests, and delivers GET requests.

+2. ContentServer

+    The content server that sends PUT requests to a web-server.

+3. GETClient

+    The client that sends GET requests to a web-server.

 ### How to run
 All processes should be run from the main parent directory (Where this README.md is located) using the provided make commands: